vic3339/vic3339/README.md

 ## About Me

 Hi, I'm Victor!
 I'm currently a linguistics undergrad student at Stony Brook University and a US Air Force veteran (2013-2019).
 My fascination with languages began in the Dominican Republic 🇩🇴.
-After immigrating to the US 🇺🇸 at 8, I learned English and became fluent in Spanish 🇪🇸🇩🇴, French 🇫🇷, Italian 🇮🇹, and Portuguese 🇵🇹🇧🇷.
-I also have intermediate knowledge in German 🇩🇪, Classical Latin, and conversational skills in Mandarin and Cantonese 🇨🇳, and Modern Koine Greek 🇬🇷.
-My studies include Russian 🇷🇺, Icelandic 🇮🇸, Dutch 🇳🇱, Norwegian 🇳🇴, Old Norse, Old English, and Proto languages like Proto-Indo-European.
+After immigrating to the US 🇺🇸 at 8, I learned English and became fluent in Spanish 🇩🇴🇪🇸, French 🇫🇷, Italian 🇮🇹, and Portuguese 🇵🇹🇧🇷.
+I also have intermediate knowledge in German 🇩🇪, Classical Latin🇻🇦, and conversational skills in Mandarin and Cantonese 🇨🇳, and Modern Koine Greek 🇬🇷.
+My studies include Russian 🇷🇺, Icelandic 🇮🇸, Dutch 🇳🇱, Norwegian 🇳🇴, Old Norse, Old English, and Proto languages like Proto-Indo-European📜.

 ## My Journey